 Yours, most sincerely,

-Joyce Duncan makes her living as a Realtor in Louisville, Kentucky, where she lives in a perfectly comfortable townhouse with her boyfriend, Bryan.
+Joyce Duncan Mills makes her living as a Realtor in Louisville, Kentucky, where she lives in a perfectly comfortable townhouse with her husband, Bryan.
 For collaborations, cups of coffee, or general questions, email firstname.lastname@example.org